ItaiAllouche/minimalPairsLexicalStress/README.md

-# How Does a Deep Neural Network Look at Lexical Stress?
+# How Does a Deep Neural Network Look at Lexical Stress in English Words?

 <h1 align="center">
   <br>